PDE-constrained Gaussian process surrogate modeling with uncertain data locations: Introduction

-However, it is often the case that the assumption of uncertainties exclusively on output data is too strong, and it hence becomes crucial to take uncertain data locations (inputs) into account.
+Most GP models are established based on the assumption that the input data have full certainty, while the data of model response are possibly corrupted by measurement noise and/or perturbed by intrinsic system stochasticity.
+GP regression models such uncertainties with an additive white Gaussian noise term, whose variance is calibrated as a part of hyperparameters.
+However, it is often the case that the assumption of uncertainties exclusively on output data is too strong and it is crucial to take uncertain data locations (inputs) into account as well.
 An intuitive example is the sensor placement and data measurement for the predictive monitoring of engineering assets, in which case sensors are deployed at several particular positions to examine certain mechanical behaviors of interest.
-Due to possible human errors, structure deformation, or interference of environment, the actual sensor locations can deviate from the desired placement, and the observational data are consequently measured from uncertain input locations.
-Similar circumstances also occur in mapping problems of robotic navigation \cite{Ghaffari2007}, system identification in marine science \cite{BURKHART2014189}, etc.
+Due to possible human errors, structure deformation, or interference of the ambient environment, the actual sensor locations could deviate from the desired placement, and the observational data are consequently measured from uncertain input locations.
+Similar circumstances also occur in mapping problems of robotic navigation \cite{Ghaffari2007}, system identification in marine science \cite{BURKHART2014189}.
+A schematic diagram of uncertain input location is shown in Figure~\ref{fig:three_cases}.

-Several strategies have been proposed to embed input uncertainties into the GP regression framework, either during the training process or in the predicting phase, or both. \cite{Girard2002} proposed that the probabilistic distribution of a test point can be integrated into model predictions via marginalization with Gaussian approximations.
-The premise of this method focuses on incorporating input uncertainties once a GP model is trained.
-On the other hand, to account uncertain data locations into training, \cite{Quionero2003} tuned GP hyperparameters by maximizing a marginal likelihood that encloses uncertain inputs, while \cite{Dallaire2009} integrated input uncertainties into the GP covariance functions.
-The learning process may also be proceeded without any prior distributions defined of the input uncertainties, as the these data locations can be inferred together with hyperparameters \cite{Mchutchon2011}.

-The existing methods tend to combine assumed input uncertainties directly into the formulations of GP regression.
-However, it is worth noting that the collected data can be used to probabilistically update prior assumptions on the uncertain data locations.
-To this end, this work proposes a new method that integrates input variability into GP regression, aided by a Bayesian inference of uncertain data locations.
-In such a supervised learning process, we assume the availability of two types of data: noise-corrupted outputs with fixed inputs, and those with uncertain inputs described by a prior distribution.
-Through the Bayes' rule, the proposed method estimates a posterior distribution of the uncertain inputs by leveraging all available information from the data, and thereafter embeds such quantified input uncertainties into GP predictions through marginalization.